 That should be enabled prior to clicking Start, which will then enable debug mode in your browser.
 It will generate an HTTP Archive file (HAR) which can then be accessed through the "Network Trace" tab.
 Click the "Export to HAR" and it will download the file to your computer and you can then share it accordingly.
 The file can be opened in various debug tools, like F12 Developer Tools and Fiddler.

 These results contain URLs and that can be classified as PII (Personally Identifiable Information).
 Make sure to follow your organization's guidelines before distributing that information.

 Engaging with Microsoft Support

-We have included a Microsoft Support level feature that should only be utilized when working directly on a support case.
+We've included a Microsoft Support level feature that should only be utilized when working directly on a support case.
 Utilizing this feature will provide no benefit to you when used without support team engagement, and can make the page perform significantly slower.
-There is no additional information when using this feature in the tool as the additional information is added to the logging in the service.
+There's no additional information when using this feature in the tool as the additional information is added to the logging in the service.